satpalsr/sdk/docs/server.blocktypeevent.md

 ## BlockTypeEvent enum

 Event types a BlockType instance can emit.
+See [BlockTypeEventPayloads](./server.blocktypeeventpayloads.md) for the payloads.

 **Signature:**